JonathanGrossman/python_basics/11_strings.md

 ## [Access character in string using index position](#access-character-in-string-using-index-position)

 Access a specific character in a string using its index position.
-Every character in a string has an index position.
+Every character in a string has a positive index position.
 From left to right, the first index position is `0` and the last index position is the string length minus one `len(a) - 1`.

+Every character in a string also has a negative index position.
+Negative indexing allows you to access characters using the end of the string as the reference point.
+From right to left, the last character in the string has a negative index position of `-1` and moving left the index decreases by `1` (e.g., `-2`, `-3`, `-4`,  . . .).

 To use the index position, first save the string to a variable.
 Then append to the variable square brackets wrapping the index position of the character you want to access `pants_male[1]`.